 If Moonee Valley doesn’t deliver the new facilities, will the Minister for Planning take over as planning authority for our community park?
 Surely not.
 Such a move would outrage residents.

-Residents are particularly concerned that while three options for the hub have been presented for community feedback, they are all in the one location – right next to the housing estate and in the best, safest part of the park with beautiful mature trees.
+Residents were particularly concerned that the three options for the hub were all in the one location – right next to the housing estate and in the best, safest part of the park with beautiful mature trees.

-- Why is MVCC only proposing only one location?
+- Why did MVCC only propose one location fro the hub?

-- Why do two of the designs propose a road through the park to an underground car-park with a big gaping entrance?
+- Why did two of the designs propose a road through the park to a car-park?

-- Why is the $1.7m playground constructed in 2011 removed from two of the designs?
+- Why was the $1.7m playground constructed in 2011 removed from two of the designs?